minombreesjeff/METIS/src/mt-metis/README.txt

-To build mt-metis, simply type 'make':
+To build mt-metis, use the traditional *nix style steps:

+$ ./configure
 $ make
+$ make install

-This should create the 'mt-metis' executable.
+This should create and install the 'mt-metis' executable.
 For usage, type:

 $ ./mt-metis -h